clice-project/clice/docs/design/architecture.md

 - communicate with the client
 - initialize the server
-- distrubute tasks to the thread pool
+- distribute tasks to the thread pool
 - manage all opened files

 ## Protocol